stevenringo/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 Note: Sharp requires native extensions to be installed in a way that is compatible with Amazon Linux (in order to run successfully in a Lambda execution environment).

 If you're not working in Cloud9, you can follow the instructions on http://sharp.pixelplumbing.com/en/stable/install/#aws-lambda how to install the module and native dependencies.
+Ensure you run the npm command in the ./amplify/backend/function/workshopphotoprocessor/src directory

 */
 const Sharp = require('sharp');